 Frequently Asked Questions

-How to enable smooth scrolling on Windows Excel?
+How to enable smooth scrolling in Windows Excel?

 How do I turn off smooth scrolling in Excel?

 There’s no way to disable the smooth scrolling once it has been set up in your Excel.
-However, someone might want to avoid scrolling due to carpal tunnel or any other reasons.
-In those cases, you can use the Page-Up or Page-Down keys to see data.
+However, if someone needs to avoid scrolling due to carpal tunnel or for other reasons, use the Page-Up or Page-Down keys to see data instead.

 Can I still snap to grid with smooth scrolling installed?

-In the new Excel version, you can still experience the snap-to-grid behavior.
-Simply use the arrow buttons instead of dragging the scroll bar.
+In the new Excel version, you can still experience the snap-to-grid behavior by using the arrow buttons instead of dragging the scroll bar.

 What are the known issues of smooth scrolling in Excel?

 Smooth scrolling in Excel depends on your mouse or touchpad.
 Precision devices allow scrolling one pixel at a time, ensuring precise navigation.
 However, non-precision devices move based on the height of one text line.
-If your Windows setting is to scroll one line per click, it affects Excel, moving one line of text instead of one row in your worksheet.
+If your Windows setting is to scroll one line per click, this will cause Excel to move one line of text instead of one row in your worksheet.

 Related Articles